darkcohiba/Flask-Vite-Deployment-Ready/README.md

 # Deployment Build

-## after this point we should have forked this repo and updated our .env with the appropiate DATABASE URL

 - These steps will make a static version of our project that will be ready for deployment and also ready to run locally using our 'honcho' command

-- first, we want to make sure our requirements.txt is up to date with our pipfile
+- first, Render wont use our pipfile to create a shell like we typically do locally, instead it will install all of our packages from a requirements.txt.
+This code will create a requirements.txt according to our pipenv packages:
 ```console
 $ pipenv requirements > requirements.txt
 ```

-- second, we want to build the production version of our React app, this will create a static version that lives in our client side under dist:
+- second, we want to build the production version of our React app, this will create a static version that lives in our client under dist:

 ```console
 $ npm run build --prefix client
 ```

-- third, add or make sure our static routes have been added to flask, flask static routes go in the config
+- third, our server/config.py has two app=flask commands, comment the deployment code in, it should match the below code(it is set up for Vite):

 ```py
 app = Flask(